julia-shan/data_web_requests/README.md

 #Task 3

 To run the REST API webserver, run the Task3.py script.
 Make sure the script is running while accessing endpoints

-Paste the following in a web browser: http://127.0.0.1:5000/ - this is the home page (should just display 'Stocks API')
+Paste the following in a web browser: http://127.0.0.1:5000/ - this is the home page (should just display 'Julia Shan's Stocks API')

 To access the GET/stocks endpoint, paste the following into a web browser http://127.0.0.1:5000/stocks